guiguan/Uni-Call/README.md

 Changelog
 ----------------

+#### v6.0 (02/10/14)
+* Changed to a new logo icon.
+Special thanks to [Dmitry Zaborskikh](https://dribbble.com/Gust-art) for the icon's original design :)
+* Added option to change call component default order: call --reorder

 #### v5.31 (15/12/13)
 * Changed Skype Call component to use the URL Scheme method which will be the only Skype API supported in the future Skype versions.